amekusa/auto-input-switch.nvim/README.md

     -- And if any of the characters before & after the position match with `exclude_pattern`, -- the plugin cancel to restore the input source and leave it as it is.
     -- The default value of `exclude_pattern` is alphanumeric characters with a few exceptions.
-    -- Set nil to disable this feature.
+    -- Set false to disable this feature.
   },

   match = {